apple-pie-club/apple-pie-club-soen341_project_w25/.github/pull_request_template.md

 > [!CAUTION]
 > Merging anything into main will redeploy production.
 - To see the deployment visit [chathaven.onrender.com](https://chathaven.onrender.com)
-- For the deployment configuratin or logs visit the [render dashboard](https://dashboard.render.com)
+- For the deployment configuration or logs visit the [render dashboard](https://dashboard.render.com)